Athina Rachel Tsangari: Film festival work

+In July 2026, Tsangari was appointed the jury member at the 32nd Sarajevo Film Festival for Competition Programme – Feature Film.

 Projection designer

 Tsangari served as the projection designer and video director on the creative team headed by Dimitris Papaioannou that designed the opening and closing ceremonies of the 2004 Summer Olympics in Athens.

 She also designed the stage projections for the dance theatre work "2" by Dimitris Papaioannou in 2007.

 In 2008, she designed the video displays and projections for "A Greek Ceremony" - the Beijing Capital Museum Exhibit on the opening and closing ceremonies of the 2004 Summer Olympics.

 In 2009, she created "Reflections", a series of large-scale projections commissioned for the opening of the new Acropolis Museum in Athens.